 Even the toilets in the Heritage Zone bring a blast from the past.
 Spot colonial-era lamps and Peranakan-inspired tiles on the washroom floor.

-Changi Airport has a number of iconic art installations like Kinetic Rain at Terminal 1 and A Million Times at Terminal 2, which features more than 500 clock faces that move.
-You’ll spot even more of such art work at Terminal 4 from the minute you step inside.
+Changi Airport has a number of iconic art installations like Kinetic Rain at Terminal 1 and Flap Pix at Terminal 2, the latter of which features a travel flip board that projects your silhouettes.
+You’ll spot even more of such artwork at Terminal 4 from the minute you step inside.

-Seeing the full masterpiece of Les Oiseaux (The Birds) will require some walking.
+Seeing the full masterpiece of Les Oiseaux, or The Birds, will require some walking.
 At the Arrival Hall, you’ll see 1 of the 3 birds of the art installation perched on a tree.
 As for the other 2, you’ll need to visit the Departure Hall to catch them in mid-flight above the check-in counters.

 Petalclouds.